JLouhela/qt-docker-front/README.md

 Qt6 required for building the solution

 Only tested in native Linux, should also work in WSL.
+Windows support would require changing socket url to pipe location, which itself is a small task, but requires validation on Windows platform.
+I don't have the environment available right now.

-Requires either root permission, or user must have docker group membership (preferred) in order to access the socket.
+**Requires either root permission, or user must have docker group membership (preferred) in order to access the socket.**